lockss/lockss.github.io/software/classic-lockss/subscription-manager/index.md

 title: Configuring Subscription Management
 ---

-To get back to the Classic LOCKSS Homepage use [this link](../index.md)
+To get back to the Classic LOCKSS system manual use [this link](../index.md)

 ### Overview